Tuesday, September 20, 2016

 Ancestor Trading Cards

 I just found the coolest thing on Pinterest -- Ancestor Trading Cards.
-This website will tell you how it's done:
+Now to find a company that will create something similar for me! :)

 These cards are similar to the Kansas State Historical Society's Trading Cards: click here for details about them.